 Dr. Cristie Ford is an Associate Professor at the Peter A. Allard School of Law and the Director of the Centre for Business Law.
 Her research interests include regulatory theory, securities regulation, and administrative law.
-Dr. Ford practiced in New York for six years prior to coming to the Allard School of Law.

 Teaching at the Allard School of Law

 When asked what she enjoys most about teaching, Dr. Ford’s answer was unquestionably the students.
 In regards to teaching first year Public Law, Dr. Ford explains that she loves teaching first year students because they “possess the ability to scrutinize legal structures from the outside, in a way”, and as a result they ask very interesting questions.
 For both first year and upper year students, Dr. Ford appreciates the thoughtfulness and enthusiasm that they bring to class.
 In 2015/2016, Dr. Ford received the George Curtis Memorial Award for Teaching Excellence.
 This academic year, Dr. Ford will be teaching Securities Regulation and Administrative Law.

 Exposure to securities regulation and regulatory theory in practice